nedbat/dinghy/README.rst

     $ python -m pip install dinghy

-2. To run dinghy you will need a GitHub `personal access token`_ with the correct scopes, probably "repo".
+2. To run dinghy you will need a GitHub `personal access token`_ without any scopes if you plan to only follow public repository, or with the "repo" scope if you want to follow private repos.
 Create one and define the GITHUB_TOKEN environment variable with the value:

    .. code-block:: bash